awsdocs/amazon-cloudwatch-user-guide/doc_source/graph_a_metric.md

    1. \(Optional\) Choose **Edit model** to change how the anomaly detection model is calculated\.
 You can exclude past and future time periods from being used in the training for calculating the model\.
 It is critical to exclude unusual events system as system outage, deployments, and holidays from the training data\.
 You can also specify the time zone to use for the model for daylight saving time changes\.

-   For more information, see [Using CloudWatch Anomaly Detection](CloudWatch_Anomaly_Detection.md)\.
+   For more information, see [Using CloudWatch anomaly detection](CloudWatch_Anomaly_Detection.md)\.

    To hide the model from the graph, remove the checkmark from the line with the ` ANOMALY_DETECTION_BAND` function or choose the `X` icon\.
 To delete the model entirely, choose **Edit model**, **Delete model**\.

 1. \(Optional\) As you choose metrics to graph, specify a dynamic label to appear on the graph legend for each metric\.
 Dynamic labels display a statistic about the metric, and automatically update when the dashboard or graph is refreshed\.
 To add a dynamic label, choose **Graphed metrics**, **Dynamic labels**\.

    By default, the dynamic values that you add to the label appear at the beginning of the label\.
 You can then choose the **Label** value for the metric to edit the label\.
-For more information, see [Using Dynamic Labels](graph-dynamic-labels.md)\.
+For more information, see [Using dynamic labels](graph-dynamic-labels.md)\.

 1. To view more information about the metric being graphed, pause the mouse over the legend\.